Millicent Todd Bingham: Dickinson scholar

 In 1931, after Millicent returned from an international geographical congress in Paris, her mother revealed that she was in possession of a Chinese camphorwood chest containing more than 600 unpublished poems and letters written by the recluse, Emily Dickinson.
 By that time her mother, Mabel Loomis Todd had collaborated with Thomas Wentworth Higginson to edit and publish many Dickinson works after the poet's death in 1886.
 (During Dickinson's lifetime, only a dozen poems and letters were published.)
-However, for more than 30 years, because of her complex relationships with members of the Dickinson family, Mabel declined to publish an of the poems or letters in her possession.
+However, for more than 30 years, because of her complex relationships with members of the Dickinson family, Mabel declined to publish any of the poems or letters in her possession.

 In 1931, Mabel asked Millicent to help her publish the remaining poems and letters, but Mabel died soon thereafter, in 1932.
 According to archives at Yale, after her mother's death, Bingham very reluctantly "abandoned her career in geography to begin what became a personal crusade to publish Emily Dickinson's manuscripts and to bolster Mabel Loomis Todd's reputation as the person most responsible for bringing Emily Dickinson's poetry to public attention."

 As a result of Bingham's research, editorial work and publishing efforts, she authored three books about the life and work of Emily Dickinson, and one further book of her poetry.
 A voluminous collection of Bingham's papers is housed at Yale University.